LCR-ADS-Lab/LxGrTagger-Documentation/docs/1_structural type1/1_Syntactic function1.md

 **Finite (dependent) adverbial clauses**

 Finite adverbial clauses enrich sentences by providing detailed and complex information through various syntactic functions and complexity features.
-Following are some characteristics (see also pp. 826-828).
+Following are some characteristics (pp. 826-828).

 - Finite adverbial clauses typically require a subordinator and articulate a broad spectrum of semantic relationships such as time, manner, reason/cause, result, concession, and condition.